We are searching for

 A car lien is documentation guaranteeing a lender is paid the cost of a car in full before they need to transfer over a car's title.
 It functions like an insurance policy for the lender in the case of non-payment or loan default.

-How to Get a Lien Removed From a Car Title?
+How Do I Get a Lien Removed From a Car Title?

 The only way to remove a lien from a car title is to pay off the associated debt.
 Once that is done, the lienholder should send you the title with the lien removed.
 If they do not, you may need to contact them and verify that the loan is paid in full.

-Do I Need To File For a Lien?
+Do I Need To File A Car Lien?

 In general, you do not need to file for a lien.
 Unless you are personally adding a lien to your car's title, filing will usually be done by a car dealership.
 If you do need to file for a lien, you can do so by finding the procedure on your state's DMV or DOL website.